10% OFF WITH CODE:

 How many flares are needed on a boat?

-Flares are part of the safety equipment required on boats.
+Flares are one of many components of required boating safety equipment.
 The number of flares required depends on the size of the boat.

 • 6 m or less: 3 flares, not counting smoke signals